 Despite the fact he’d enjoyed working with Irene Dunne again on Penny Serenade and the positive reviews he and the film received, including recognition from the Academy with a Best Actor nomination, the shoot had been a difficult one for Grant for several reasons.
 For one, he’d learned of the death of family members in the war raging in Europe while shooting the film and two, he’d been snubbed by the Academy Awards for The Philadelphia Story.
 The snub renewed his self-doubt, which is understandable given all the other major players in the film received nominations.
+By the way it always occurs to me as I watch this movie that the memorable opening scene where we see Hepburn breaking his golf clubs in half and his retaliating by covering her face with his hand and shoving her to the ground is testament to the Cary Grant mystique.
+That scene and actions by any other actor would not have been as funny or as charming.
 In any case, Cary Grant was seriously reconsidering his career as an actor at that point in his life.
 By many accounts it was his looking forward to finally working with Alfred Hitchcock, which was finally coming to fruition, that renewed his interest in acting.

 Suspicion, Alfred Hitchcock’s fourth American film shows a different kind of Cary Grant.
 Still romantic somehow, he now has a killer instinct.
 Or, we suspect he might have.
 Production on Suspicion began on February 10, 1941, only a few weeks after Grant finished Penny Serenade but the production dragged for months.
 Hitchcock fought constantly with David O. Selznick over the portrayal of Johnnie Aysgarth, Cary Grant’s character.
 The clash had to do with whether audiences would buy into Grant in the role.
 As Hitchcock later said, “The consensus was that audiences would not want to be told in the last few frames of film that as popular a personality as Cary Grant was a murderer, doomed to exposure.”